Weave Code

 Build status Coverage Status

-Paraunit is a tool for faster executions of PHPUnit test suites.
-It makes this possible by launching multiple test in parallel with single PHPUnit processes.
+Paraunit is a tool for faster execution of PHPUnit test suites.
+It makes this possible by launching multiple tests in parallel with single PHPUnit processes.

 Paraunit is developed using Symfony components.